amadeogranillo/HAWKI-Fink/README.md

 ## Installation instructions: see "Anleitung HAWKI_LDAP.pdf" file in the repository.

 For a complete description of the project and its changes to the original HAWKI code refer to Prof. Fr.
-Fink fo the documentation.
+Fink for the documentation.

 ## HAWKI2 original README